-Are You An Adult with ADHD (Diagnosed or Wondered-About)?
+Are You An Adult with ADHD (Diagnosed or Wondering)?

 If you’re an adult with ADHD, know that you’re among friends.
 Here we: